 My Approach to Helping

 Do you envision better relationships, EVEN with yourself?
 Does negative self-talk challenge the way you think, creating a variety of unsettling emotions leading to avoidance and insecurity?
 I offer a safe, non-judgmental space to process hardships and triumphs that create anxiety, depression, and inability to enjoy your life in the present moment.
 Learn how self-love and self-care improve overall health.
-I will help you explore your self-worth, find your voice, and create & maintain strong internal and external boundaries.
-Healthy communication styles, safety measures, and self-care are incorporated to have the life you deserve!
+Take charge of your sleeping habits.
+Find your voice, and create & maintain strong internal and external boundaries.
+Healthy communication skills incorporated to improve work and personal interactions for the life you deserve!

 I will work with you to effectively address your personal goals and relational challenges that have kept you from living life.
 We will build on current strengths to achieve a more empowered sense of self.
 Sometimes the hardest part of a personal journey is not just knowing the desired destination, but determining YOUR best route.
 Are you moved to move?

 More Info About My Practice